braydie/HowToBeAProgrammer/1-Beginner/Personal-Skills/01-Learn To Debug.md

 # Learn to Debug

 Debugging is the cornerstone of being a programmer.
-The first meaning of the verb *debug* is to remove errors, but the meaning that really matters is to see into the execution of a program by examining it.
+The first meaning of the verb "debug" is to remove errors, but the meaning that really matters is to see into the execution of a program by examining it.
 A programmer that cannot debug effectively is blind.

 Idealists that think design, or analysis, or complexity theory, or whatnot, are more fundamental are not working programmers.
 The working programmer does not live in an ideal world.
 Even if you are perfect, you are surrounded by and must interact with code written by major software companies, organizations like GNU, and your colleagues.
 Most of this code is imperfect and imperfectly documented.
 Without the ability to gain visibility into the execution of this code, the slightest bump will throw you permanently.
 Often this visibility can be gained only by experimentation: that is, debugging.